Blood and Marrow Transplant/Cellular Therapy Patient and Family Resources

 Graft vs host disease (GVHD)

 In the first few months after the transplant, acute GVHD can develop as an immune response against the skin (rash), the gut (diarrhea or pain), or the liver (increased liver enzymes and jaundice).
-It is generally treated with systemic steroids, and/or immune suppressive therapy.
+We generally treat it with systemic steroids and/or immune suppressive therapy.

 Chronic GVHD (cGVHD) develops more slowly and can be very slow to resolve.
 It is also an immune response from the donor immune system fighting against the recipient's (patient's) body tissues.